rachelyulin/rachelyulin.github.io/README.md

 Begin with your project name, and a summary of what your project is about.
 Briefly describe the motivations of the owners who kickstarted this project.
 Treat it as an elevator pitch for your project.
-*Describe the context of your project.
+ Markup : *Describe the context of your project.
 If the project is based on a complex premise, explain the content so that the reader can understand it.
 *Describe each target audience group and their characteristics *Describe the user goals and the organization's goals